 In this regard, the first objective of this thesis is to carry out the comprehensive study of the spin of polariton condensate in the optical trap.
-We aim to investigate the effects of the non-resonant pump polarisation and power, along with the shape and size of the optical trap, on the dynamics of the condensate spin.
+The aim is to investigate the effects of the non-resonant pump polarisation and power, along with the shape and size of the optical trap, on the dynamics of the condensate spin.
 Given that, we will be able to develop tools for the all-optical deterministic spin control for applications in analogue simulations and spinoptronics.

 Regardless of the advances in building spatially periodic lattices of coupled condensates, the time-periodic potentials have remained out of the scope of polariton research.
 This was primarily due to the ultra-fast modulation frequency required in order to affect the polariton state defined by its short ps- lifetime and nanosecond condensate coherence.
-Notably, the periodic potentials are actively utilised in the adjacent science fields, for instance, for Floquet engineering [39, 40], and spin manipulation in BEC [41].
+Notably, the periodic potentials are actively utilised in the adjacent science fields, for instance, for Floquet engineering [38, 39], and spin manipulation in BEC [40].
 The specific case of the time-periodic potential is a rotating one.
-The rotating potentials, in turn, are also widely studied in BECs [42, 43] and superfluids [44, 45] systems.
-For example, the famous signature experiment for the superfluid, known as the "Rotating Bucket", concerns the dynamics of the superfluid (and later BEC) in the rotating reservoir.
+The rotating potentials, in turn, are also widely studied in BECs [41, 42] and superfluids [43, 44] systems.
+For example, the famous signature experiment for the superfluid, known as the "Rotating bucket", concerns the dynamics of the superfluid (and later BEC) in the rotating reservoir.
 Being non-rotational by nature, superfluid indeed can acquire the external rotation of the container in the form of quantised vortices.

 In this regard, the second aim of this thesis is to develop a time-periodic rotating potential for polariton condensate and investigate the vorticity in the stirred quantum fluid of light.
-Moreover, linking to the previous objective, we also affect the investigation of the condensate spin in the time-periodic potentials.
+Moreover, linking to the previous objective, the condensate spin in the time-periodic potentials is to be studied.

-The study of vortices in polariton condensate is blooming now [7, 46, 47, 48] driven by the possible application for quantum computing [49] and analogue simulation [32].
-So the means for vortex generation and control are in high demand.
+The study of vortices in polariton condensate is blooming now [7, 45, 46, 47] driven by the possible application for quantum computing [48] and analogue simulation [31].
+So, the means for vortex generation and control are in high demand.

 All in all, we have discussed the general motivation for this work.
 The more focused introduction for each study is given in the corresponding Chapters 3-7.
-It is worth mentioning that despite all the listed applications of condensates, the main driving force for this work is the fundamental interest in polariton physics.
+It is worth mentioning that before we arrive at the beautiful applications of polaritons, it is crucial to gain a deep understanding of polariton physics, and this is what was the main driving force for this thesis.

 Overall, the thesis is divided into eight chapters.
+The thesis continues with a brief introduction to the physics of polaritons and polariton condensates (Chapter 2).
+The main experimental techniques and methods used in this work are discussed in Chapter 3.
 The foundation of the research part of the thesis is four articles featured with Author - Refs.
 [1, 2, 3, 4].
-The thesis continues with a brief introduction to the physics of polaritons and polariton condensates (Chapter 2).
-The main experimental techniques and methods used in this work are discussed in Chapter 3.
-In Chapter 4, we discuss the experimental results of the study of the condensate spin in the optical trap for various excitation conditions.
-In Chapter 5, we develop a method of all-optical linear polarisation control of the condensate emission by utilising the elliptical optical trap.
-We also study two coupled elliptical condensates and showcase two distinctive spinor synchronisation regimes.
-In Chapter 6, we demonstrate an approach for the GHz rotation of the optical trap for polaritons.
-We report on the optically driven spin precession induced by the rotating optical pattern.
-We find the resonance appearance of this precession at GHz stirring frequencies and reveal its striking coherence.
-In Chapter 7, we discuss the quantised vortex formation in the stirred condensate and reveal its frequency dependence analogously to the "Rotating Bucket" experiment.
+In Chapter 4, the experimental results of the study of the condensate spin in the optical trap for various excitation conditions are discussed.
+Chapter 5 concerns a developed method of all-optical linear polarisation control of the condensate emission by utilising the elliptical optical trap.
+The Chapter 5 also includes the study of two coupled elliptical condensates and the identification of their distinctive spinor synchronisation regimes.
+Chapter 6 delves into the methodology of achieving a GHz rotation of the optical trap for polaritons.
+The Chapter provides a detailed account of the optically driven spin precession triggered by the rotating optical pattern, uncovering its resonance characteristics and remarkable coherence.
+In Chapter 7, the discussion centres around the formation of a quantised vortex in the stirred polariton condensate, elucidating its frequency dependence analogous to the "rotating bucket" experiment.